bintu22/elist_analysis/README.md

 # Deep-Dive Insights

 ## Seasonal Sales Trends
 Peak Covid-19 years can be defined as March 2020 through late 2021.
-This coincides with the significant rise in Elist sales throughout 2020 and eventual decline in 2022 when sales began to normalize. **In December 2020, Elist sales peaked at $1,251,721, compared to their lowest post-pandemic sales month in October 2022 where sales were at $178,294.** Year over year, there was a decline in sales for October, followed by an uptick in sales in November and December.
-This was likely due to consumers waiting for holiday sales to purchase their items.
+This coincides with the significant rise in Elist sales throughout 2020 and eventual decline in 2022 when sales began to normalize. **In December 2020, Elist sales peaked at $1,251,721, compared to their lowest post-pandemic sales month in October 2022 where sales were at $178,294.**

 ![image](https://github.com/user-attachments/assets/aaea3cf1-2b7a-4e21-b496-4a8024f823ce)

 <img width="1572" height="382" alt="image" src="https://github.com/user-attachments/assets/b6560a35-7bed-4369-b39a-2fed17ab2806" />

+**Year over year, there was a decline in sales for October, followed by an uptick in sales in November and December.** This was likely due to consumers waiting for holiday sales to purchase their items.

 <img width="420" height="302" alt="image" src="https://github.com/user-attachments/assets/f4902a23-2b73-4461-8200-e606b95d5a74" />

 ## Regional Trends
-NA contributed the most towards sales, at 52%.
-Although APAC only contributed 13% of sales, the AOV was the highest amongst the regions at $279.
-Since APAC consumers are high-value customers, this could present an opportunity to improve sales in APAC.
+* **Sales Performance:** NA contributed the most towards sales, at 52%.
+* **AOV Performance:** **Although APAC only contributed 13% of sales, the AOV was the highest amongst the regions at $279.** Since APAC consumers are high-value customers, this could present an opportunity to improve sales in APAC.
 The top 3 countries in APAC sales were Japan ($1,030,020), Australia ($974,831), and ($343,143).
-Since Australia is underperforming relative to other countries in APAC with AOV of $204 compared to the region's overall AOV of $279, there could me an opportunity to improve AOV in Australia.
+Since Australia is underperforming relative to other countries in APAC with AOV of $204 compared to the region's overall AOV of $279, there could be an opportunity to improve AOV in Australia.

-Across regions, orders took 7.5 days to deliver with little variaion between regions.
+* **Delivery Performance:** Across regions, orders took 7.5 days to deliver with little variaion between regions.
 <img width="1762" height="304" alt="image" src="https://github.com/user-attachments/assets/68f80d1b-15df-4145-abb2-b76259eef93e" />

 ## Product Trends
-Within each region, Apple Airpods Headphones were the most popular product sold.
 Overall, Apple Airpods Headphones comprised 45% of orders and contributed to 28% of sales.
-The 27in 4K gaming monitor comprised 22% of orders but contributed to 35% of sales.
-96% of Elist's revenue is driven by 27in 4K gaming monitor, Apple Airpods Headphones, Macbook Air Laptop, and ThinkPad Laptop products.
-Elist should continue promoting these products to maintain their presence in the market.
-It's also worth noting the AOV is highest for the Macbook Air Laptop and ThinkPad Laptop.
-Despite only making up 7% of Elist orders, they contribute to 33% of of sales.
+The 27in 4K gaming monitor comprised 22% of orders but contributed to 35% of sales. **96% of Elist's revenue is driven by 27in 4K gaming monitor, Apple Airpods Headphones, Macbook Air Laptop, and ThinkPad Laptop products.** Elist should continue promoting these products to maintain their presence in the market.

+![image](https://github.com/user-attachments/assets/bfd4ebe3-1e7a-4a18-a6c7-f2d40b589634)

+* **AOV Performance: The AOV is highest for the Macbook Air Laptop and ThinkPad Laptop.** Despite only making up 7% of Elist orders, they contribute to 33% of of sales.
 Since these products have such a high AOV, it could be worth investigating why their refund rates are double the average of other products.

-![image](https://github.com/user-attachments/assets/bfd4ebe3-1e7a-4a18-a6c7-f2d40b589634)
+* **Order Count Performance:** Within each region, Apple Airpods Headphones were the most popular product sold.

 <img width="1896" height="428" alt="image" src="https://github.com/user-attachments/assets/2087be53-b8a4-41c9-b9aa-a09b3e1bf7f0" />

 ## Loyalty Program
 * **Sales Performance:** Higher for Loyalty Members from April 2021 to Aug 2022

+<img width="1286" height="596" alt="image" src="https://github.com/user-attachments/assets/2e2c578a-7932-45c8-a65c-91c3c0a6a5e3" />

 * **AOV Performance:** Higher for Loyalty Members in Nov 2019, and from June 2021 to Oct 2022

+<img width="1274" height="592" alt="image" src="https://github.com/user-attachments/assets/e0ac5197-9254-438c-8922-d9ad9731d5bf" />

 * **Order Count Performance:** Higher for Loyalty Members from Jan 2021 to Aug 2022

+<img width="1270" height="598" alt="image" src="https://github.com/user-attachments/assets/802a6aa2-30f6-4494-a014-5639fa3ebf02" />

 * **Time to Purchase:** On average, Loyalty Program Members take less time to make a purchase after creating an account than Non-Loyalty Program members (1.6 months vs 2.3 months).

-Based on the Loyalty Program Members' ability to outperform Non-Loyalty Program Members in a number of key metrics, I think it's work continuing the Loyalty Program and monitoring performance closely in the upcoming months.
+Based on the Loyalty Program Members' ability to outperform Non-Loyalty Program Members in a number of key metrics, I think it's worth continuing the Loyalty Program and monitoring performance closely in the upcoming months.
 At this time, it doesn't make sense to abandon the Loyalty Program despite recent dips.

-<img width="1286" height="596" alt="image" src="https://github.com/user-attachments/assets/2e2c578a-7932-45c8-a65c-91c3c0a6a5e3" />

-<img width="1274" height="592" alt="image" src="https://github.com/user-attachments/assets/e0ac5197-9254-438c-8922-d9ad9731d5bf" />

-<img width="1270" height="598" alt="image" src="https://github.com/user-attachments/assets/802a6aa2-30f6-4494-a014-5639fa3ebf02" />

 <img width="1928" height="474" alt="image" src="https://github.com/user-attachments/assets/ab008f95-507b-4f56-983b-ee90b87e7bb7" />

 ## Recommendations